Rossa (singer): Concerts

-Rossa is an Indonesian singer who often holds solo concerts in her country and neighboring countries such as Malaysia, Singapore & Brunei Darussalam.
-Rossa even managed to establish her name in Malaysia as the first Indonesian artist to successfully hold a solo concert filled with more than 12,000 spectators at the Bukit Jalil Stadium, Malaysia (2010) and was attended by high-ranking state officials such as Datin Sri Rosmah Mansor (Malaysia), Mrs. Linda Gumelar (Minister of Indonesian Women Empowerment) & Mr. Agum Gumelar (Indonesia).
-Her solo concert with the theme "Malam Keajaiban Cinta Dato Rossa" at the Honorary Stage of the Istana Budaya, Malaysia, in 2015 further strengthened his DIVA prestige that he was not only one of the number one DIVA in Indonesia but also in Malaysia.
-Her concert ticket set a record as an Indonesian artist with the most expensive concert ticket paid in Malaysia, with ticket prices reaching RM518 for the public and RM1500 for the royals.
-Her concert tickets were sold out in less than 2 hours.
-Many Malaysian Royal Highnesses attended this solo concert.
+Rossa is known for holding solo concerts in Indonesia and neighboring countries such as Malaysia, Singapore, and Brunei Darussalam.
+In 2010, she made history in Malaysia as the first Indonesian artist to successfully hold a solo concert at Bukit Jalil Stadium, with an audience of over 12,000 spectators.
+The event was attended by high-ranking state officials, including Datin Sri Rosmah Mansor (Malaysia), Mrs. Linda Gumelar (Indonesian Minister for Women Empowerment), and Mr. Agum Gumelar (Indonesia).

+Her "Malam Keajaiban Cinta Dato Rossa" concert at the Istana Budaya in Malaysia in 2015 further solidified her prestige as a DIVA, not just in Indonesia but in Malaysia as well.
+The concert set a record for being the most expensive concert ticket for an Indonesian artist in Malaysia, with ticket prices reaching RM 518 for the public and RM 1500 for the royals.
+Remarkably, the concert tickets sold out in less than two hours, and it was attended by numerous Malaysian Royal Highnesses.

-Meanwhile, his concert with six other Datos, entitled the "Raja & Rakyat Split Tiada," concert on February 17, 2016, at the Istana Budaya, managed to break the record for selling the most expensive tickets in the history of Malaysian music, which reached a price of RM 5000.
-This concert was held to commemorate the birthday of Sultan Pahang, who 85th.
-And as usual, the concert tickets were also sold out.
-At the end of 2018, Rossa held a mini-concert entitled "Grand Fantasia With Rossa" with a 1.5-20 million Rupiah ticket price.
-Like Rossa's other concerts, Rossa's concert tickets are also sold out.
-On February 14, 2019, Rossa again held a mini-concert entitled "Rossa Live In Concert - Cinta Dalam My Life" at 350 thousand Rupiah - 25 million Rupiah.
-Dan tiketnya pun kembali sold-out 5 hari sebelum acara.
-And the tickets were again sold-out five days before the event.
+Rossa continued to break records with her "Raja & Rakyat Berpisah Tiada" concert on 17 February 2016 at Istana Budaya, which commemorated the 85th birthday of Sultan Pahang.
+This concert set a new record for the most expensive tickets in Malaysian music history, priced at RM 5000, and tickets sold out quickly.
+In 2018, Rossa hosted the "Grand Fantasia With Rossa" mini-concert, with ticket prices ranging from 1.5 to 20 million Rupiah, which also sold out.
+Rossa's continued success is evident in her "Rossa Live In Concert – Cinta Dalam Hidupku" performance on 14 February 2019, where tickets ranged from 350 thousand Rupiah to 25 million Rupiah.
+As with her previous concerts, the tickets sold out five days before the event.

-Singer and judge for the Judika talent show said Rossa was the Queen of Concerts in Indonesia.
-The same thing was also expressed by the prominent presenter of Metro TV, Alvin Adam, who stated in his biography "The Story Book Just Alvin Part.2" that Rossa was the Queen of Concert Indonesia (Queen of Concert) in Indonesia because there were too many requests to sing at concerts.
-Rossa's 25 Shining Years concert in Malaysia also broke the record for being the most expensive solo concert by an Indonesian singer in history, with ticket prices reaching RM 5,000.
+The presenter of Metro TV, Alvin Adam, in his biography "The Story Book Just Alvin Part.2", referred to Rossa as the "Queen of Concerts in Indonesia", highlighting the overwhelming demand for her performances at various events.
+Judika, a fellow singer and talent show judge, also dubbed Rossa the "Queen of Concerts" in Indonesia.
+Her "25 Shining Years" concert in Malaysia set a significant milestone, becoming the most expensive solo concert by an Indonesian singer in history, with ticket prices reaching RM 5,000.

+Rossa then embarked on the "Another Journey: The Beginning" concert tour, taking her across three countries—Malaysia, Singapore, and Indonesia.
+In Singapore, the concert broke records once again, becoming the most-watched performance by an Indonesian solo singer, with 5,000 attendees at The Star Theatre.
+It also became the most expensive Indonesian singer concert in Singapore, with ticket prices reaching 288 SGD.